Electricity at the macroscale and its microscopic origins: Introduction

 Inconsistencies between the microscopic and macroscopic theories were not apparent to most scientists until after crystallography had come of age and it had become possible to compute materials' {\em microstructures}, by which I mean the statistical distributions, on the nanoscale, of their constituent charges and magnetic moments.
-It became obvious that we lacked precise and viable definitions of ${\pp}$ and ${\M}$ when attempts were made to define them in terms of microstructures~\cite{martin-prb-1974,littlewood_1979,littlewood-1980,vogl_1978,tagantsev_1991,resta-1992,aizu_1962,landauer_1981,landauer_1960,larmor_1921,woo-prb-1971}.
+It became obvious that we lacked precise and viable definitions of ${\pp}$ and ${\M}$ when attempts were made to define them in terms of microstructures~\citep{martin-prb-1974,littlewood_1979,littlewood-1980,vogl_1978,tagantsev_1991,resta-1992,aizu_1962,landauer_1981,landauer_1960,larmor_1921,woo-prb-1971}.
 Neither $\pp$ nor $\M$ is directly measureable, but definitions of observables attributed by classical electromagnetic theory to changes in their values also proved elusive.
-For example, it was not until the 1990s that researchers discovered how to calculate the so-called {\em polarization current}, $\Jconv$, that flows through an insulating inversion-asymmetric crystal when it is uniformly perturbed by a stimulus, such as a strain or a change in temperature~\cite{resta-1993,kingsmith-vanderbilt-prb-1993-1,kingsmith-vanderbilt-prb-1993-2,resta-rmp-1994,resta-vanderbilt-2007}.
-When they did, they concluded that this current, which is what is directly measured in experiments that produce ${\pp-\E}$ or ${\D-\E}$ hysteresis loops, has quantum mechanical origins and does not exist within classical physics.
-Therefore their {\em Modern Theory of Polarization (MTOP)} deviated substantially from both the revised (20th century) definition of $\pp$ as a dipole moment density and the physical reasoning with which its use as a measure of dielectric response to a uniform field was justified.
+For example, it was not until the 1990s that researchers discovered how to calculate the so-called {\em polarization current}, $\Jconv$, that flows through an insulating inversion-asymmetric crystal when it is uniformly perturbed by a stimulus, such as a strain or a change in temperature.
+It is $\Jconv$, and not ${\pp}$ or ${\D}$, that is measured directly in experiments that produce ${\pp-\E}$ or ${\D-\E}$ hysteresis loops.

+An exact calculable expression for $\Jconv$ was eventually provided by a theory that became known as the \emph{Modern Theory of Polarization} (MTOP)~\citep{resta-1993,kingsmith-vanderbilt-prb-1993-1,kingsmith-vanderbilt-prb-1993-2,resta-rmp-1994,resta-vanderbilt-2007,Resta_2010}.
+According to the MTOP, a crystal's bulk polarization $\pp$ is a multivalued quantity that cannot be calculated from the crystal's microscopic charge density $\rho$, because it is a property of the \emph{phase} of the crystal's wavefunction, which has `nothing to do with' the charge density~\citep{Resta2018,Resta_2010,resta-1993}.
+Therefore the MTOP deviates substantially from both the revised (20th century) definition of $\pp$ as a dipole moment density, and the physical reasoning with which the use of $\pp$ as a measure of dielectric response to a uniform field was justified.